 Creamy Low Carb Chicken Casserole is usually how I end a long day when I want dinner to feel settled and easy.
 As Chef Thomas, I serve it straight from the baking dish while itโs still warm, usually on a quiet weeknight when nobody wants extra steps.

 Most of the time, I put a spoonful on each plate and let it stand on its own.
 The texture is soft and comforting, so I donโt feel the need to dress it up.
-When Iโm cooking for a fuller table, Iโll add something simple on the side, just enough to give a bit of contrast without pulling focus.
+When Iโm cooking for a fuller table, Iโll add something simple on the side, like a quick Chicken Stir Fry or these Sheet Pan Greek Chicken and Veggies, just enough to give a bit of contrast without pulling focus.

 If thereโs already another dish going, like this Stoved Chicken Recipe, I keep the portions smaller and let the casserole play a supporting role.